ItsyPetkov/MS-SQL-Server-Data-Analysis/README.md

 ## Table of Contents

+## Target Users:

+## Understanding the Data

+The database used throughout this project is the Bike Store Relational Database | SQL available at https://www.kaggle.com/datasets/dillonmyrick/bike-store-sample-database

+## Data Analyssi Framework

 This is an SQL Relational DataBase Management System project aiming to explore the complex relationships between multiple tables.

 Topics that are covered in this exploration include: